juanpedromoreno/tuco/modules/docs/src/main/tut/docs/hello-world.md

 println(test.ensuring(stop).unsafePerformIO)
 ```

+Note that when you're typing your name you can use cursor keys, backspace, forward delete with Ctrl+D, beginning/end of line with Ctrl+A/E and delete to end of line with Ctrl+K. **Tuco** provides this support via its `readLn` implementation.

 We can do this as many times as we like, with a the default maximum of 25 simultaneous connections.
 To terminate the server go back to the REPL and run the `stop` program.

 ```tut